Boundless, Navigator CRE and Off the Record take prizes at TechCrunch’s Seattle pitch-off

 2nd place: Navigator CRE

 Creating a modern SaaS for a neglected business category may not be shockingly original, but for some reason it always impresses me.
-Navigator CRE is a many-featured, cross-platform app for managing portfolios of commercial real estate, an industry that I suspected (and CIO Taylor Odegard confirmed) is rife with outdated systems, paper records, and lazy incumbents.
+Navigator CRE is a many-featured, cross-platform app for managing portfolios of commercial real estate, an industry that I suspected (and CIO Taylor Odegard confirmed) is rife with outdated systems, paper records and lazy incumbents.

 Judges asked about the competition, particularly a pair of companies that recently merged and are now dominant in the field.
 Odegard said this service is more comprehensive and high-level, integrating data from competitors and providing value on top of it.